 The student will create a 12–15-slide PowerPoint presentation with a title slide and reference slide (The title slide and the reference section slide(s) will not count toward the 12–15-slide minimum) based upon his/her associated Journal Article Reviews and Research Paper.
 Each slide must have 100–150 words of bulleted or paragraph speaker notes.
 A minimum of 5 scholarly sources and the Holy Bible must be used.
 Additionally, the student must use animations, transitions, and graphics to reflect graduate level research.
 See the assignment instructions and grading rubric for additional instructions and guidance.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the module in which it is assigned.
 Each quiz will be open-book/open-notes, contain 10–20 multiple-choice and essay questions, and have a 1-hour time limit.